-2021 ICD-O-3.2 histology coding changes: Updates include new and revised histology terms, codes, and behaviors for cases diagnosed January 1, 2021 and forward.
-Please see the 2021 ICD-O-3.2 - Coding tables.
+2022 ICD-O-3.2 histology coding changes: Updates include new and revised histology terms, codes, and behaviors for cases diagnosed January 1, 2022 and forward.
+Please see the 2022 ICD-O-3.2 Implementation Guidelines.
+Use of these guidelines is required for determining reportability and accurate coding.